 Passive safety characteristics of a wing can be compromised by poor harness strap settings.

 These are a relatively new idea, well five years old maybe and of course, there are pros and cons.

-Reversible harness offer smaller packing size as the wings neatly folds into the centre of the harness when reversed out.
+Reversible harness offers smaller packing size as the wings neatly fold into the centre of the harness when reversed out.
 By doing this they stow away smaller and reduce the need for a traditional outer bag, meaning less weight.

 They also come with an option of seat plated or hammock style(i.e. each leg is supported by fabric and webbing and move independently to the style of the seat board.)